+'''

 Elmer geometry file .egf

+'''

 This file defines a 2D geometry using primitives such as points and lines.
-It is read by the ElmerFront program and can be edited using a text editor.
+It is read by the now obsolete ElmerFront program.

+'''

 Elmer mesh generator input file .mif

+'''

 This is the file that Mesh2D uses to create Delaunay triangulations.
 It is usually written by ElmerFront but it may easily be modified using an editor.